milesj/optimal/website/docs/schemas.md

 ## Tuple

 A tuple is an array-like structure with a defined set of items, each with their own unique type.
-The `tuple(predicates: Predicate[])` predicate will validate each item and return an array of the same length and types.
+The `tuple(schemas: Schema[])` schema will validate each item and return an array of the same length and types.
 Defaults to the structure of the tuple and _cannot_ be customized.

 ```ts
 type Record = [number, string]; // ID, name